lgpperry/lgpperry.github.io/teaching/stat140b/index.md

 ## Slides

-The following slides are adapted from the textbook [Introduction to Statistical Learning](https://www.statlearning.com/) and associated slides by James, Witten, Hastie, And Tibshirani.
+The following slides' content is borrowed/adapted from the textbook [Introduction to Statistical Learning](https://www.statlearning.com/) and associated slides by James, Witten, Hastie, And Tibshirani.

 ### Chapter 2: Statistical Learning
 - <a href="https://lgpperry.github.io/teaching/stat140b/slides/Slides_2_1.pdf">2.1 What is Statistical Learning?</a>